sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 }}}

 This functionality is available after installing the optional `tox` package using `sage -i tox` (or having tox available in the system).

+=== Reusable wheels for the Python packages built by the Sage distribution ===

+Sage 9.2 has changed the build process of all Python packages in the Sage distribution so that [[https://realpython.com/python-wheels/|wheels]] are built and stored in `$SAGE_LOCAL/var/lib/sage/wheels/` [[https://trac.sagemath.org/ticket/29500|#29500]].

+Users can install these wheels into virtual environments that use the same base python version,  using standard tools such as `pip install --find-links`.
+Example:
+{{{
+$ python3 -m venv some-venv
+$ cd some-venv/
+$ bin/pip3 install -v --no-index --find-links=../local/var/lib/sage/wheels/ Pillow
+}}}
+The installation is very fast because it does not involve compilation.

+Note: Many of these wheels include extension modules that refer to libraries in the Sage installation in `$SAGE_LOCAL` with hard-coded paths.
+Therefore the wheels are [[https://realpython.com/python-wheels/#bundling-shared-libraries|not immediately]] suitable for distribution.

 == Cleaning ==